aristanetworks/python-aristaproto/README.md

 ### (Re)compiling Google Well-known Types

-Betterproto includes compiled versions for Google's well-known types at [src/aristaproto/lib/google](src/aristaproto/lib/google).
+Aristaproto includes compiled versions for Google's well-known types at [src/aristaproto/lib/google](src/aristaproto/lib/google).
 Be sure to regenerate these files when modifying the plugin output format, and validate by running the tests.

 Normally, the plugin does not compile any references to `google.protobuf`, since they are pre-compiled.
 To force compilation of `google.protobuf`, use the option `--custom_opt=INCLUDE_GOOGLE`.